Welcome! In this post we talk about learning to accept and appreciate ourselves, and to bravely show up as our authentic selves.

 The million-dollar question: Who told us to not embrace and appreciate these parts of ourself?

-I love how speaker and life coach Laurie Wallin, in her book Why Your Weirdness is Wonderful, says, “Insecurity happens when we’re trying to live someone else’s quirks.
+In her book Why Your Weirdness is Wonderful, speaker and life coach Laurie Wallin adds, “Insecurity happens when we’re trying to live someone else’s quirks.
 Borrowed weirdness can’t work wonderfully in us because it’s meant for someone else.”

 I now understand that my mom, who criticized me daily during my childhood, did the best she could.
 My high energy undid her.
 But rather than taking the time to help me to still feel good about my naturally loud bent, her critiques led me to believe that I was defective.
 Not enough as I am.